apache/apisix/docs/en/latest/architecture-design/upstream.md

 }'
 ```

-For convenience, you can also directly bind the upstream address to a `Route` or `Service`, for example:
+For convenience, you can directly bind the upstream address to a Route or Service:

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '